ionic-team/ionic-docs/src/content/building/cross-platform.md

 ### Fallback to browser based APIs

-Many native APIs that people tend to use (for example, the File API), are simply available in the browser.
+Many native APIs that people tend to use (for example, the File API), are simply not available in the browser.
 The APIs are always improving and catching up to native, so it is recommended to research them.
 Taking the first two points into consideration, it's fairly easy to create a nice experience that will adapt for the platform an app is run on.

 ## Desktop